 Adults and children gather together to start our service with a few opening announcements, songs and prayers.
-A few minutes into the service, the children (ages 3 – 8) are invited to come to the front of the sanctuary for a blessing and then can go to the "Children’s Time" activity during the Sermon.
-Sunday School for children, youth and adults is held after the worship service.
+About 15 minutes into the service children, preschool through fifth grade, come forward for a blessing and are then accompanied by their teachers to the Sunday School room during the Sermon.

 I just want to blend in--will I have to stand up and introduce myself?